The Coalgebraic Structure of Cell Complexes: Cell complexes

 \begin{defn} Given any two cell complexes $A$ and $B$, such that the body of $A$ is the boundary of $B$, we define the \emph{composite} $B*A$ by repeating the above construction for each stratum in $B$.
 This gives a sequence of cell complexes $A_n$, where each $A_n$ is $A$ with the first $n$ strata of $B$ composed onto it.
 Because we have all small colimits in $\cellcx$, we can define $B*A$ as the colimit of this sequence, and because $U$ preserves colimits, this has the correct composite as its underlying map. \end{defn}

 We note here that this definition of composite can be extended easily to composing a transfinite sequence of cell complexes, using exactly the same technique---any ordinal sequence of cell complexes gives an ordinal sequence of strata which we add one by one, taking the colimit at each limit ordinal.
-Another very important observation is that given a pair of cell complex morphisms $\phi\from A\to A'$ and $\psi\from B\to B'$, if $A$ and $B$ are composable, $A'$ and $B'$ are composable, and $\bound\psi=\bar{\phi}$, then they give rise to a new cell complex morphism $\psi*\phi\from B*A\to B'*A'$, such that $U(\psi*\phi)=(\bound\phi,\bar{\psi})$.
+Another very important observation is the following: